SalusaSecondus/CryptoGotchas/README.md

 * **READ THE STANDARDS**.
 Many standards documents contain explicit instructions on how to do things (such as construct nonces, check input, or what limits to apply).
 If you are going to use an algorithm, *read the standard defining it*.
 * Encryption doesn't (necessarily) provide integrity/authenticity.
   * No asymmetric modes provide authenticity (anyone can encrypt).
-  * Unless it _explicitly_ [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (e.g., AES-GCM) it doesn't provide any integrity or authenticity.
+  * Unless it is _explicitly_ [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (e.g., AES-GCM) it doesn't provide any integrity or authenticity.
 * Never use a key for more than one thing (this rule is sometimes, very carefully, violated).
   * Keys may only be used for a single algorithm.
 Don't use the same key for both AES and HMAC (or CMAC, or anything else).
   * This also applies to different modes of the same algorithm.
 Don't use the same key for AES-GCM, AES-CBC, and AES-CTR.
 In the asymmetric world you shouldn't use the same key for signatures, key agreement, and encryption.
 (Yes, this rule is commonly violated with RSA keys and while it is *usually* safe has also created problems in the past.)